 Rae Ringel is a certified executive coach and founding President of The Ringel Group.
-She is a faculty member at the Georgetown University Institute for Transformational Leadership and was recognized in 2013 by the International Coaching Federation for excellence in the field.
+She is a faculty member at the Georgetown University Institute for Transformational Leadership and founding director of their certificate program in the Art of Facilitation and Design.
+She is also a frequent columnist with the Harvard Business Review.

 Rae is a Phi Beta Kappa Graduate of the University of Rochester.
 She received her Master’s Degree in Organizational Psychology from Columbia University, and earned her Leadership Coaching certification from Georgetown University.
 She was a Wexner Graduate Fellow and now holds a faculty position with the Wexner Foundation.
 Rae lives in Washington D.C. with her husband and four children.